 Picard will rename each file in accordance with the naming script.

 Picard will move files to the target directory in accordance with the naming script.

 Picard will update the metadata tags in the files in accordance with the specified option settings and tagging scripts.

 The option settings are found under theitem on the menu bar.
 This will open a new window with the option groups listed in a tree format on the left hand side, and the individual settings on the right hand side.
 This is where the majority of Picard’s customization is performed.

-General Options / Metadata Options / Tag Options / Cover Art Options / File Naming Options / Fingerprinting Options / CD Lookup Options / Plugins Options / User Interface Options / Scripting Options / Advanced Options
+General Options / Profile Options / Metadata Options / Tag Options / Cover Art Options / File Naming Options / Fingerprinting Options / CD Lookup Options / Plugins Options / User Interface Options / Scripting Options / Advanced Options